Aliases for COL4A3 Gene

 GeneCards Summary for COL4A3 Gene

 COL4A3 (Collagen Type IV Alpha 3 Chain) is a Protein Coding gene.
 Diseases associated with COL4A3 include Alport Syndrome 3, Autosomal Dominant and Alport Syndrome 2, Autosomal Recessive.
-Among its related pathways are Integrin Pathway and Collagen chain trimerization.
+Among its related pathways are Collagen chain trimerization and Integrin Pathway.
 Gene Ontology (GO) annotations related to this gene include structural molecule activity and extracellular matrix structural constituent.
 An important paralog of this gene is COL4A5.

 Type IV collagen is the major structural component of glomerular basement membranes (GBM), forming a 'chicken-wire' meshwork together with laminins, proteoglycans and entactin/nidogen.